vardtlv/Tutorials/DataStructeres/DoubleHashing.md

 # :fast_forward: Double Hashing

-In _Double Hashing_, we resolve the collisions by using second _Hash Function_ and adding the result from second _Hash Function_ into the old hash function.
+In _Double Hashing_, we resolve the collisions by using second _Hash Function_ and adding the result from second _Hash Function_ into the previous hash function.
 In our case the new _Hash Function_ will be the following:

 > h2(k) = 13 - k%13.